MicrochipTech/AzureDemo_RNWF/RNWF11/README.md

 COM_PORT = "your_COM_Port"
 ```

 Edit this line to reflect the Virtual COM port associated with your RNWF board's serial connection and save your changes to the script.
-For example, if the Windows Device Managers shows the USB Serial Device is associated with `COM4`, then the line would need to be changed to look like the following:
+For example, if the Windows Device Manager shows the USB Serial Device is associated with `COM4`, then the line would need to be changed to look like the following:

 ```bash
 COM_PORT = "COM4"